ben-manes/gradle-versions-plugin/README.md

 ###### Choosing between them

-Both filters silence a tooling configuration like the KGP and AGP sets below.
-Prefer `filterConfigurations` there, since a rejected configuration is never resolved.
+The classpaths a plugin fills for its own tooling, at versions the build never chose, can be left out with either filter.
+The [Kotlin Gradle Plugin](#kotlin-gradle-plugin) and [Android Gradle Plugin](#android-gradle-plugin) sets below are written for `filterDeclaredConfigurations`, because a rule set on the task that writes the report is also applied to the entries merged from included builds (see [Composite builds](#composite-builds)). `filterConfigurations` has to be declared in each build that resolves, and a rejected configuration is never resolved.
 The two differ when the name an entry shows is not one the task checks (see [The `dependencyUpdates` task](#the-dependencyupdates-task)): a declarable configuration read through a resolvable classpath that extends it, and `implementation` with a plugin's contribution in it, both show a name that